Book Terminal Bersepadu Selatan Bus Tickets

 - Ticketing services: The terminal has staffed counters and 12 self-ticketing machines for travellers to purchase tickets for all bus operators that depart from there.
 If you have booked a bus ticket online for TBS bus, you won’t need to visit these counters.

 - Information kiosks: The interactive kiosks scattered around the terminal offer store directory listings, guides to the city, information on tourist sites and a complete list of bus operators.

 Popular Bus Operators at Terminal Bersepadu Selatan (TBS)

 There are many operators providing multiple buses with high-quality services at reasonable prices.
 All operators focus sufficiently on ensuring the safety and comfort of their passengers.
-They all strive to maintain high levels of hygiene and cleanliness onboard their buses.

 Some of the major bus operators providing services that travel to and from TBS are: